-Bynum, a Democrat, was the representative for Indiana's 7th congressional district from 1893 to 1895.
+Bynum was the representative for Indiana’s 7th congressional district and was a Democrat.
+He served from 1893 to 1895.

 From Dec 1885 to Mar 1895, Bynum missed 469 of 1,890 roll call votes, which is 24.8%.
 This is better than the median of 37.3% among the lifetime records of representatives serving in Mar 1895.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1888-Mar 1889||113||24||21.2%||33rd|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information